shkshreyas/fft_apg_parallel_code/README.md

-# FFT Implementation in C
+# FFT and APG Implementations in C

-This repository contains a Fast Fourier Transform (FFT) implementation in C with support for multiple algorithms.
-The code is designed to work with or without OpenMP support.
+This repository contains a Fast Fourier Transform (FFT) implementation and an Adaptive Parallel Genetic Algorithm (APG) implementation in C with OpenMP support for parallel processing.

+## FFT Implementation

-## Compilation
+### Compilation

-To compile the code, use the following command:
+To compile the FFT code, use the following command:

 ```bash
 gcc -o fft_openmp fft_openmp.c -lm